 The council will provide advice, specific to the responsibility of the Australian Government, on:

-- initiatives to foster investment, growth and the sustainability of Australia’s forestry sector
+- initiatives to foster investment, growth and sustainability of Australia’s forest and wood products sectors

 - infrastructure priorities for continued growth

 - strategic priorities to support industry best practice

 - priorities for relevant research and development and innovation bodies

 - other forestry issues as raised by the membership or requested by the minister.